aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 Ideally, we would like to specify a maximum error for our solution and change the simulation parameters to meet this threshold.
 To do so we have to increase the number of grid points and reduce the time step.

 In practice we don't have access to the exact solution to measure the error - otherwise why would we bother solving the problem numerically?
-To overcome this difficulty, we have to perform what is known as a convergence study.
+To overcome this difficulty, we have to perform what is known as *a convergence study*.
 The technique relies again on Taylor's theorem.
 When we design numerical algorithms, we do so in such a way that they have a given convergence rate: as we make the grid spacing and time step smaller and smaller, the solution should get closer and and closer to the exact solution.
 Therefore, at some point in the refinement process, the obtained solution should barely change as we refine the parameters further.
 When the difference between two consecutive solutions falls below a given threshold that we choose, we say that we have converged the solution up to a given precision.

 Let's rewrite our numerical procedure to implement this strategy.
 First we define the precision we want to achieve.
 Strictly speaking, this is not  really a precision but rather a measure of how well the numerical solution is converged: